thewhistlerguy/meow/README.md

 ## meow — Package Manager

-"MEOW" is an fast package manager written in python for LFS systems.
+"MEOW" is an fast package manager written in python for rockhopper, an LFS like system.

 The commands you can do with meow are down below.